oatlog/oatlog/doc/report/main.typ

 #NOTE[The midpoint draft is too early for a conclusion.]

 = Conceptual background <conceptual_background>

+#TODO[section summary: we need to present technical concepts, section XX is YY etc.]

 #TODO[Matti: You should clarify the basic concepts (assume that the reader has basic knowledge
   of computer science, but has not heard anything about e-graphs); what are e-graphs, how are